Two-Year Bible Reading Plan: Old and New Testament Balance (Week 8)

 This plan provides a good balance between Old Testament readings and New Testament Readings because it guides you through the New Testament twice as you read through the Old Testament once.
 To allow time for reflection, it follows a two-year plan.

-Every week I will post the devotional readings for that week.
+Every week I will post the readings for that week and add the daily devotionals as time permits.
 If you wish to print a copy of the plan without the devotions, you can find copies of it in pdf format at the link below.
 I like to print and use them as bookmarks in my Bible.

 https://drive.google.com/drive/folders/1TQs0_oejNJO8HInVlN1JmSClMhWcEbiG?usp=sharing